 Vietnam's Membership in International Organizations

-Vietnam and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation forum, International Monetary Fund, World Bank, and World Trade Organization.
+Vietnam and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC) forum, International Monetary Fund, World Bank, and World Trade Organization.
 Vietnam will host APEC in 2017.

 The U.S. Ambassador to Vietnam is Ted Osius.
 He was confirmed by Congress on November 17, 2014 and presented his credentials to President Sang on December 16, 2014.
 Other principal embassy officials are listed in the Department's Key Officers List.

 Vietnam maintains an embassy in the United States at 1233 20th Street, NW, #400, Washington DC 20036 (tel.
 202-861-0737).